 Car Camping & Tailgating

 The Kijaro Dual Lock Folding Chair is another super popular model for lounging, but it offers a little more back support than the King Kong.
 It doesn't have much of a "slouchy" feel, and many testers preferred the tautness of its seat.
 The GCI Freestyle Rocker provides similar support but with the added excitement of rocking yourself to sleep outside.
-Another good contender if you frequently car camp or tailgate is the REI Camp X. This affordable model is one of the smallest traditional models that we tested and takes up less space in the back of your truck with all your other pre-game supplies.
+Another good contender if you frequently car camp or tailgate is the REI Camp X. This affordable model is one of the smallest and lightest traditional models that we tested and takes up less space in the back of your truck with all your other pre-gaming supplies.
 It also has well-ventilated fabric and a creative cup holder that can fit drinks of many sizes.

 Bringing a camp chair to the beach is an excellent way to read, sunbathe, and lounge all day long (without getting sandy or straining your neck to read).
 For beach use, we recommend seeking out a mesh chair and trying to choose a lighter color that won't get too hot in the sun.
 The mesh will keep you well-ventilated as you soak up the sun.
-It's also important to purchase a chair with wide feet, or to plan ahead to find ways to keep your chair from sinking into the sand while you lounge.
+It's also important to purchase a chair with a wide base or wide feet or to plan ahead to find ways to keep your chair from sinking into the sand while you lounge.
 We did find that some models without these wide feet can be easily fitted with discs or other add-ons to keep them from sinking until you're resting on the ground.